The Sad Tale of Victor Osimhen Getting Snubbed Again as Kvaratskhelia wins MVP award

 Well, respectfully, Nwakali made the Eaglets tick with his playmaking role.
 The right-footed player was exciting to watch throughout the tournament and for his efforts, he bagged three goals and three assists.
 A product of ASJ Academy, he captained his side to glory and afterwards, he attracted interest from the likes of Manchester City.

-However, the bone of contention herein was; was Nwakali's contribution far much better than Osimhen's goals?
+However, the bone of contention herein was, was Nwakali's contribution far better than Osimhen's goals?
 What were the parameters used to settle on Nwakali?
 Could Nigeria have made it that far without Osimhen's goals?
-Or better yet, how could they have fared had Nwakali not been in the team?
+Or better yet, how would they have fared had Nwakali not been in the team?

-Now that Kvaratskhelia has pipped him to this season's MVP award, one can't downplay the feeling of deva ju all over again.
+When Kvaratskhelia pipped him to last season's MVP award, one couldn't downplay the feeling of deva ju.

 Why is Osimhen 'unfit' for MVP?

 Which begs the question, what is about Osimhen that makes him so 'unattractive' for such awards?
 For this question, there can never be a right answer.
-The Serie A post last month was met with racial accusations from social media users.
-Sports Brief can't confirm these claims
+The Serie A post in May was met with accusations of racism from social media users.
+Sports Brief can't confirm these claims.

 However, fans often love themselves a charming player.
 A player who can get more than just goals.
-A player that can dribble, dictate play and pull off a couple of skills here and there.
+A player who can dribble, dictate play, and pull off a couple of skills here and there.
 Sadly for Osimhen, he doesn't fit this profile.
-Put him in the box, get him the ball and he will get it at the back of the net - doesn't matter how unconventional.
+Put him in the box, get him the ball and he will get it in the back of the net.

-Revives memories of how Erling Haaland was accused of scoring just tap-ins during his first few months in England.
+It revives memories of how Erling Haaland was accused of scoring only tap-ins during his first few months in England.

 Nwakali and Kvaratskhelia are the types of players who excite fans.
 The players who offer more than goals.
 But in a game of football, it is goals that matter.
 It doesn't matter how many nutmegs or successful take-ons you completed.